pdax-cindy/adhoc-mobile-otc-success-rate/README.md

-Re-runing notebook with new source file.

-- Save your downloaded source file on the {project_name}/data/ folder on your local and rename the 'filename' variable in the python notebook.
+Upload source file:

+- Download source file (e.g. OTC data from Admin Portal), rename and save it under {project_name}/data folder on your local.

+- Set filename variable on your notebook.
+Indicate the source folder location and filename. (e.g. filename = 'data/OTC_Trade_Ledger_04132022.csv’)

+Generate output file:

+- You can save the output file of the dataframe using this script: {df_name}.to_csv(r'filename.csv', index = False

+- Output files will be saved under the {project_name} folder on your local.